-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on the bank deposits, principal receipts on the mortgages and monies deposited in the Reserve Account with BOS. £1,697,250 has been placed on deposit to assist the Company should it not be able to meet its obligations under the Notes.
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on the bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS.

+The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
+The Letter of Credit is for a maximum aggregate principal amount of £1,165,000 to assist the Company should it not be able to meet its obligations under the Notes.
 The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A (2012: S&P long-term rating: A).
-The Company has not drawn on this facility since inception.
+The Company has not drawn on the Letter of Credit since inception.